Evers loosens restrictions, allowing more businesses to open

 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, or death.

-Evers' plan announced last week for a phased reopening of Wisconsin, mirroring federal guidelines, requiring 14 straight days of decline in positive cases of COVID-19 as a percentage of total tests, along with increased testing, contact tracing and safety equipment for health care workers.
+Evers' plan for a phased reopening of Wisconsin mirrors federal guidelines in requiring 14 days of decline in positive cases of COVID-19 as a percentage of total tests, along with an increase in testing, contact tracing and safety equipment for health care workers.

-Wisconsin Manufacturers and Commerce, the state chamber of commerce, has proposed its own reopening plan that would allow all businesses to open starting May 4.
-Operations for businesses would be limited based on local factors calculated under a model that takes into account how many COVID-19 cases there are in the area, among other factors.
+Wisconsin Manufacturers and Commerce, the state chamber of commerce, has proposed its own reopening plan that would allow all business to resume May 4.

+JBS earlier closed plants in Souderton, Pennsylvania; Greeley, Colorado; and Worthington, Minnesota.
+The first two plants have since reopened, but concerns about meat shortages and price increases persist.

 Post a comment as